This topic describes what a service-linked role is and how to create, delete, and monitor one.

 -

-AssumeRole: Queries for events where a cloud service assumes an SLR.
+AssumeRole: Find events where a cloud service assumed a service-linked role.
 In the event details, theuserIdentitysection contains the cloud service name, and therequestParameterssection contains the ARN of the assumed SLR.
 For example:{ ... "requestParameters": { ...
 "RoleArn": "acs:ram::ACCOUNT_ID:role/aliyunservicerolefortag", "RoleSessionName": "tag_operate", }, ... "userIdentity": { ... "principalId": "tag.aliyuncs.com", "userName": "tag.aliyuncs.com" }, "eventName": "AssumeRole" }

 -